tock/tock/doc/threat_model/Virtualization.md

 An example of an API that would allow first-come-first-served reservations is crypto hardware with a finite number of non-sharable registers.
-In this case, different apps can use different registers, but if the registers are overcommitted then later/slower apps will be unable to reserve resources.
+In this case, different processes can use different registers, but if the registers are overcommitted then later/slower processes will be unable to reserve resources.

 An example of an API that would be protected via a kernel capability is indefinite continuous ADC sampling that blocks other ADC requests.
 In this case,